musikele/musikele.github.io/_drafts/detect-network-issues-to-urls.md

 ---
 Suppose you see that a website, or a URL, that seems to be unaccessible.

-The first thing to do is to check if the website is down just for you or for the whole universe.
+The first thing to do is to check **if the website is down just for you or for the whole universe**.
 There are many websites that do this, the one I discovered recently is [Uptrends](https://www.uptrends.com/tools/uptime).

 By putting a url in uptrends you can see how long a resource will take to load from a bunch of locations in the world: